Board of Ed changes mask policy regarding athletic events

 The board amended its policy to reflect that masks will be optional for everyone at after school athletic events including coaches, staff and spectators.

+The board passed the amendment unanimously.
+Watauga County Schools Superintendent Scott Elliott said they still strongly encourage people to wear masks and social distance at those events.

-One of the reasons board members thought to make this amendment was that those going to after school athletic events were not required to unlike those who have to attend class on a daily basis.
+One of the reasons board members thought to make this amendment was that those going to after school athletic events were not required to unlike those who have to attend or teach a class everyday.

 The full mask policy — which requires masking in school for students and staff — is still in place.